 The Tennessee district offers many attractions to its visitors as well.
 If you are a fan of art, you can visit the Osaka Municipal Museum of Art for an unforgettable experience, if not the Tennessee Zoo.
 The Ketaquen Japanese Garden should be enough to keep you entertained for the whole day.
-In addition to that, there is a 300-meter tall skyscraper in the area as well.
+In addition to that, there is a 300-meter skyscraper in the area as well.
 If you're a fan of viewing city landscapes at high altitudes, there's no better place in all of Japan to do so.

 The city of Tokyo has an area called Akihabara.
 Akihabara is more popularly known as the "geek capital of the world."
 You'll be hard-pressed to find a more comprehensive collection of geek culture anywhere else on the planet.
 It has everything, ranging from anime and manga to all sorts of video games and computers.
-The center has several arcade zones for those interested in those and has a great variety of electronics everywhere.
+The center has several arcade zones for those interested in games and has a great variety of electronics everywhere.

 3. Nara Park

-Nara Park is roughly an hour south of Osaka and is known for its lovely and playful beers.
+Nara Park is roughly an hour south of Osaka and is known for its lovely and playful deer.
 If you're going to Nara, get there early because many sites close at 5 pm.
 The park features lush green carpets, and it holds some important cultural aspects.

 Both the giant boot at Xi Temple and the Kazuya Grand Shrine are in the park, so pay a visit to them too.
 If you are in the area, make sure to arrive before lunch to have enough time to roam around the deer and be utterly stunned by the beauty of the park.